Biden welcomes Prime Minister Kishida and praises Japan's growing clout on international stage

 “For President Biden, this is, of course, a chance to highlight and cement progress in the relationship, the most important bilateral alliance in the Indo-Pacific.
 It’s a chance to sustain urgency and momentum in this relationship,” said Christopher Johnstone, a former national security official in the Biden administration who is now the Japan Chair at the Center for Strategic and International Studies.
 “For Kishida, it’s a chance to showcase his ties to the U.S., to prop up support at home.”

-There are differences between the leaders.
+There are differences in the U.S.-Japan relationship.
 The visit comes after Biden announced last month that he opposes the planned sale of Pittsburgh-based U.S. Steel to Nippon Steel of Japan.
 Biden argued in announcing his opposition that the U.S. needs to "maintain strong American steel companies powered by American steelworkers."

 The leaders were holding Oval Office talks and a joint press conference before the formal dinner, which will include a post-meal performance by singer-songwriter Paul Simon, a favorite of both Kishida and first lady Jill Biden.